siobhan-doherty/crypto-bot/README.md

 -  **Data Visualization**:
   - Interactive dashboards built with Plotly Dash.
-  - Jupyter Notebooks for exploration and development.
+  - Jupyter Notebooks (optional) for exploration and development.

 -  **Dockerized Architecture**:
   - All services run in isolated containers managed by Docker Compose.